Ultra-wideband: Real-time location

+While ToF and TWR focus on distance measurement, PDoA allows the system to estimate the Angle of arrival (AoA) by calculating the carrier phase shift across multiple antennas.
+When combined with ranging data, this enables precise 2D or 3D positioning using a single anchor, providing a critical technical foundation for mobile "follow-me" or applications and infrastructure-light tracking solutions.

 Mobile devices with UWB capability

 Apple launched the first three phones with ultra-wideband capabilities in September 2019, namely, the iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.
 Apple also launched Series 6 of Apple Watch in September 2020, which features UWB, and their AirTags featuring this technology were revealed at a press event on April 20, 2021.
 The Samsung Galaxy Note 20 Ultra, Galaxy S21+, and Galaxy S21 Ultra also began supporting UWB, along with the Samsung Galaxy SmartTag+.

 The Xiaomi MIX 4 released in August 2021 supports UWB, and offers the capability of connecting to select AIoT devices.

 The FiRa Consortium was founded in August 2019 to develop interoperable UWB ecosystems including mobile phones.
 Samsung, Xiaomi, and Oppo are currently members of the FiRa Consortium.
 In November 2020, Android Open Source Project received first patches related to an upcoming UWB API; "feature-complete" UWB support (exclusively for the sole use case of ranging between supported devices) was released in version 13 of Android.